Requesting a Review from Us?

 - A recommendation for readers who like x, y, or z

 - A star rating

-5 stars = We loved the book so much we immediately bought a second copy, either for our own bookshelf or as a gift for a friend.
+5 stars = A book for the ages.
+We loved the book so much we immediately bought a second copy, either for our own bookshelf or as a gift for a friend.
 “Screw the electric bill, this is the book of my life.”

-4 stars = We’re keeping this book because we enjoyed it or parts of it so much we might read it again.
+4 stars = We’re keeping this book because we loved it or parts of it so much we’re recommending it to everyone and we’ll definitely read it again.

-3 stars = We very much enjoyed this book, but we probably won’t read it again.
+3 stars = We loved this book and highly recommend it, but we probably won’t read it again.

 DNF = We didn’t finish reading this book, because for whatever reason, it simply wasn’t for us.
-If what we read warrants a star-rating, we’ll use the above scale to rate what we did read, and we’ll try to recommend an audience for this book.
+If what we read warrants a star rating, we’ll use the above scale to rate what we did read, and we’ll try to recommend an audience for the book.